FAQs

 -

-Most private-pay speech therapy in the U.S. ranges from $75 to $150 per session, depending on:
+Most private speech therapy in Utah ranges from $60 to $150 per session, depending on:

 session length